GoogleCloudPlatform/marketplace-tools/docs/terraform-k8s-app/guide.md

 **Push the Docker Image to AR:**

+> [!NOTE]
-**NOTE: **Make sure you put the Marketplace annotation into your image: [Migrate to annotating container images with their service name | Google Cloud Marketplace Partners](https://cloud.google.com/marketplace/docs/partners/migrations/container-image-annotations)
+> Make sure you put the Marketplace annotation into your image: [Migrate to annotating container images with their service name | Google Cloud Marketplace Partners](https://cloud.google.com/marketplace/docs/partners/migrations/container-image-annotations)

 example: